infinitered/ignite/boilerplate/assets/fonts/custom-fonts.md

-# Instructions for adding custom fonts to your ignite-boswer app:
+# Instructions for adding custom fonts to your ignite app:

 ## For Expo Projects